 - Private Beachfront Access

-- Lazy River (one of few North Myrtle Beach resorts with lazy river)
+- Lazy River (one of few North Myrtle Beach resorts with a lazy river)

 - Separate Baby Pool and “big kid” pool